 Stacks of bank statements lay unopened in a pile on the kitchen counter.
 They may have money, but long-term plans sound like decisions to this type, and decisions are not their forte.
 Decision-making is synonymous with anxiety for this type, so like an ostrich, they would rather bury their head in the sand than organize their finances.
 Often no decision at all feels better to this type than the possibility of making a wrong decision.

 So…which financial personality type are you?
-If you still aren’t sure, click here to take our quick quiz and get access to our free Financial Personality Guide!
+If you still aren’t sure, contact one of our advisors to find out!

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 Reference: Financial Times